CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/cancel-task/cancel-task-block-1.md

 ## Examples

-### Cancel a Task that takes 5 seconds to execute then returns a result
+### Cancel a Task that is running

 This example will cancel an [IExecutionTask][] that represents the asynchronous execution of another flow.
 The flow this [IExecutionTask][] represents waits for 5 seconds then sets the output variable `ResultVariable` to `"ResultValue"`.
-The [CancelTask][] block begins execution 1 second after the asynchronous flow is started.
+The [CancelTask][] block begins execution 1 second after the asynchronous flow has started.

 #### Properties